Concussion and Vision: Yes, we can help a lot.

 |

-Recently in one patient our vision field test revealed potential damage near the optic tracks indicating pituitary involvement, possibly a tumor.
-It would take weeks to go to the PCP, get a referral for an MRI and cost over 2 G. We provided light therapy for 10 visits at a $500 and improved the vision fields.
-That proved the pituitary was not involved which the time consuming and expensive MRI would also prove.
+Recently a patient's vision field revealed potential damage near the optic tracks indicating pituitary involvement, possibly a tumor.
+It would take weeks to go to the PCP to get a referral for an MRI and cost over 2 G. We provided light therapy for 10 visits at $500 and improved the vision fields.
+That proved the pituitary was not involved which the time-consuming and expensive MRI would also prove.
 Thus, time and large expense would have reached the same conclusion our less expensive treatment did.

 |

-At he same time we accomplished what the MRI would do and enhanced her vision, which the MRI would not do..
+At he same time we accomplished more than the MRI by also enhancing her vision, which the MRI would not do..
 Please, this is not a criticism of an MRI.
 It just shows sometimes simpler is better.